Western concert flute family

-The western concert flute family has a wide range of instruments.
+The Western concert flute family has a wide range of instruments.

 Piccolo

 The piccolo is the highest-pitched member of the flute family, with a range an octave above that of the concert flute.
 It is usually the highest-pitched instrument within orchestras and bands.
-The piccolo has a stereotype for being difficult to play in tune; its small size makes it difficult to construct an evenly tuned scale.
+The piccolo is known for being difficult to play in tune due to its small size.

 Treble flute

 The treble flute is pitched in the key of G, a fifth above the concert flute.
 The instrument is rare today, only occasionally found in flute choirs or private collections.

 Soprano flute

-This distinctive sounding instrument is rarely found at present.
+This distinctive-sounding instrument is rarely found at present.
 A few American publications for flute choir currently include a part for an E♭ (soprano) flute, an instrument pitched a minor third higher than the standard C flute.
 In these publications, an alternative part is provided either for the C flute or for the piccolo.

 Concert flute

 The standard concert flute, also called C flute, Boehm flute, silver flute, or simply flute, is by far the most common member of the flute family.
 The flute is used in many ensembles including concert bands, orchestras, flute ensembles, occasionally jazz bands and big bands.

 The instrument is pitched in C and has a range of just over three octaves starting from the musical note C4 (corresponding to middle C on the piano), however, some experienced flautists are able to reach C8.
 Many professional flutes have a longer B-foot joint, which can reach B3.